ryanbinns/ttwatch/README.md

 The [`libbluetooth` (BlueZ)](http://www.bluez.org/),
 [`libcurl`](http://curl.haxx.se/libcurl), and
 [`popt`](http://directory.fsf.org/wiki/Popt) libraries are required.

-# Compiling it

-On Debian/Ubuntu-based systems, you can install the required libraries
+On Debian/Ubuntu-based systems, these can be installed with:
-with:

 ```bash
 $ sudo apt-get install libbluetooth-dev libcurl4-gnutls-dev libpopt-dev
 ```

+# Building

 Compilation with `gcc` should be straightforward: